Teach The Benefits of Yoga To Your Kids, On This World Yoga Day

 Better late than never

 Though the list of 7 benefits ends here, the benefits are endless.
 However, I hope the above benefits make it clear that yoga is an important tool in our children’s physical, mental, and spiritual well-being.
 Why don’t we do the same for our little ones?
-So, this world Yoga day, let us just help our kids get into this healthy practice of doing yoga each day by spreading awareness of yoga and its health benefits.
+So, this world Yoga day, let us just help our kids get into this healthy practice of doing yoga each day by spreading awareness of the benefits of yoga for health.

 If you want to have a little yogi in your family, start it from today itself!